nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Output

+Attach an LED to the pin and ground.

+Photo of LED

-Change the mode of a pin from “in” to “out”:
+Change the mode of the pin from “in” to “out”:

 ```shell
   sudo sh -c 'echo out > /sys/class/gpio/gpio132/direction'
 ```

-Now that it's in output mode, you can write a value to the pin:
+Now that it's in output mode you can write a value to the pin and turn the LED on and off:

 ```shell
   sudo sh -c 'echo 1 > /sys/class/gpio/gpio132/value'
 ```

-If you attach an LED to the pin and ground, the LED will illuminate according to your control messages.

 #### Blink an LED on Pin PE4(132)